deanwampler/JustEnoughScalaForSpark/SpeakerNotes.md

 ## About the Tutorial

-I've mostly taught this as a 1/2 day (~3 hour) tutorial. _There is way too much material for even a full day._ Therefore, the content is designed to cover the "Scala 101" essentials, then offer "Scala 102" additions.
+I've mostly taught this as a 1/2 day (~3 hour) tutorial. _There is way too much material for a half day, perhaps even for a full day._ Therefore, the content is designed to cover the "Scala 101" essentials, then offer "Scala 102" additions.
 I even organized the material into 101 and 102 major sections.

-You won't even finish the 101 material in a 1/2 day.
+You won't finish the 101 material in a 1/2 day, especially if you give the class plenty of time to play with the code.
 That's okay.
 Also, feel free to skip or expand sections, as you see fit.
 I welcome feedback on what works and what doesn't work.
 I try to get to the section _Our Final Version: Supporting SQL Queries_, although not necessarily through the part about filtering for "stop" words.

 The student will drink from a fire hose, but hopefully get the "gist" of the important points, then have the material to review later for better understanding.